Last Updated on 30/04/2025

 “People seldom read websites word for word; instead, they scan the page, highlighting particular phrases and sentences.”

-Only a small proportion of users in the research read pages word for word.
+Only a tiny proportion of users in the research read pages word for word.
 A subsequent study reached the same result.

 Scannability is important because people scan.
 This is not a hard and fast guideline that everyone follows.
-It’s a generalization—some readers will read your material in depth, but most will rapidly scan the page for information that is useful to them.
+It’s a generalization—some readers will read your material in depth, but most will rapidly scan the page for useful information.

 The four factors determine the amount of time consumers are willing to spend reading (or scanning).

-Several studies have shown that consumers scan digital content, the most well-known being Nielsen Norman Group’s F-Shaped Pattern for Reading Web Content.
+Several studies have shown that consumers scan digital content, the most well-known of which is Nielsen Norman Group’s F-Shaped Pattern for Reading Web Content.

-Following a thorough examination of how people read online, it identified three major conclusions that synthesize into the F-shaped pattern:
+Following a thorough examination of how people read online, it identified three significant conclusions that synthesize into the F-shaped pattern:

-• Users often begin by reading the topmost portion of the material horizontally, which creates the top bar of the F.
+- Users often begin by reading the material’s topmost portion horizontally, creating the top bar of the F.

-• After sliding down the page content slightly, readers read the second section horizontally, usually in a shorter movement than the preceding one.
+- After slightly sliding down the page content, readers read the second section horizontally, usually moving shorter than the preceding one.
 This is the lowest bar of the F.

-• From then, people often scan the content’s left side vertically, which can be fast, slow, and methodical, or somewhere in the middle.
+- From then on, people often scan the content’s left side vertically, which can be fast, slow, methodical, or somewhere in the middle.
 This vertical scanning creates the stem of the F and completes the F-shaped pattern.

-This finding regarding how people consume digital material using the F-shaped pattern was and continues to be a game changer for UX writers, content designers, content strategists, technical writers, and anybody else who values user-centered content.
+This finding regarding how people consume digital material using the F-shaped pattern was and continues to be a game changer for UX writers, content designers, content strategists, technical writers, and anyone who values user-centered content.

-That’s because it’s critical to design and generate content that represents how people really behave online, rather than how we want them to behave.
+That’s because it’s critical to design and generate content that represents how people behave online rather than how we want them to behave.

 Designing and generating information that mirrors actual user behavior (scanning) is a critical component of developing a “sticky UI” (an interface that keeps users returning).
 And a sticky user interface is vital to any digital product’s long-term success.